lferrazzini95/kubernetes-storage-tutorial/exercises/02-storage-class-pvc-pv.md

 ```

 Instead the `PV` should only be provisioned once the `Pod` actually requests the `PVC` therefore we can go ahead and deploy the "Pod-1":
+TODO: can we add some topology constraints here and showcase them?

 ```bash
 kubectl apply -f resources/pod-1.yaml